alvations/usaarhat-repo/MeeT-Moses.md

 ```

  - Note that the punctuations are spaced out and Moses tokenizer doesn't do sentence tokenization.
 Each line of the input file is independent of the next line.
- - Also note the language option that you can use.
+ - Also note the language option that you can use `<some_path>/tokenizer.perl -l de`.

 **How to TrueCase text with Moses toolkit**